Passionate about supporting your business to increase the quality and reduce the cost of hiring talent!

 Here are several methods to consider: Job Analysis Methods

-Job Analysis can be a time consuming and an in-depth process and there are many ways of conducting the initial job analysis.
+Job Analysis can be a time-consuming and in-depth process and there are many ways of conducting the initial job analysis.
 We are not covering this subject in any depth.
 However, we will be discussing a couple of methods available to you.

 The most reliable and convenient method is to ask those people already doing the job.
 You may wish to identify the people performing effectively and at a high standard.